← Back to Blog

 Before we get to specific tools, let's be clear about what makes restaurant accounting different from general small business accounting:

 • Food cost tracking: Your cost of goods sold changes every week based on supplier pricing, seasonal availability, and waste.
-You need to track food cost as a percentage of revenue and spot trends before they eat your margins.

 • POS integration: Your point-of-sale system is the source of truth for daily revenue.
-If your accounting software doesn't sync with your POS, you're manually entering sales data every day — or worse, every week — and errors compound quickly.

 For our full scored rankings of accounting tools evaluated against these restaurant-specific criteria, visit our Best Accounting Software for Restaurants page.